Office: Sakamaki D410

-Originally born and raised in Hawaiʻi—a drastically different environment than where I attended college and graduate school—I became fascinated with exploring how a person’s immediate environment and culturally-shaped theories about race impact basic social perception, social interactions, and stereotyping in childhood and throughout development.
+Originally born and raised in Hawaiʻi, I became fascinated with exploring how a person’s immediate environment and culturally-shaped theories about race impact basic social perception, social interactions, and stereotyping in childhood and throughout development.
 I love discovering new ideas through designing novel research studies with my students and thinking about how to apply insights from our research toward creating interventions to mitigate stereotyping, interpersonal friction, or persistently biased social perception.

 - Postdoctoral Scholar, Department of Psychology, Stanford University, 2009-2012

 - PhD, Social and Developmental Psychology, Tufts University, 2009

 - AB, Psychology and Japanese, Dartmouth College, 2002